waynew/shibboleth/README.md

 like autocompleteing spaces.
 But if you can make it do the right thing, did I mention I'm accepting [pull requests][4]?

+You'll notice that the default priority is `1-now`.
+That's because I dropped a few tasks through the crack.
+No longer!
+Since I'm typically working through my "now" tasks, worst case it'll get stuck for a day or two before I move it to the correct priority.

-So you can change the priority of your selected file/task with `priority`, or the shortcut `p`.
+Of course, you can change the priority of your selected file/task with `priority`, or the shortcut `p`.

-    >p 1
+    >p 6
-    ⇀shibboleth:/tmp/fnord/Try-out-shibboleth[20170406~011315 1-now].md
+    ⇀shibboleth:/tmp/fnord/Try-out-shibboleth[20170406~011315 6-waiting].md
     >

 You can `deselect` to drop that, or `select` a different file.
 Or create another `new` one:

     >new something completely different
-    ⇀shibboleth:/tmp/fnord/something-completely-different[20170406~013345].md
+    ⇀shibboleth:/tmp/fnord/something-completely-different[20170406~013345 1-now].md
     >show
     ********************************************************************************
     A man with three legs!